ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.review.md

  	- [link to artifact to show it was completed]

  * Goal: Popluate the database
- 	- This was accomplished by Angela
+ 	- This was accomplished by various group members.

 #### Goals and/or tasks that were planned but not met/completed: